-Learn about Our Team for Utah Transit Authority Investor Relations, including our Chief Financial Officer and Zions Public Finance- VP.
+Learn about the Team at Utah Transit Authority, including our Chief Financial Officer and Municipal Advisor- Zions Public Finance.

 Mr. Baker has been the lead municipal advisor to the Utah Transit Authority for the past decade, and has over fifteen years of advisory experience.
 In addition to UTA, he serves as advisor to a broad range of Utah clients including Utah Associated Municipal Power Systems, Utah State University, Provo and Park Cities, Summit County, and the Salt Lake City Mosquito Abatement District.
 Since joining Zions, Mr. Baker has been involved in over 330 transactions totaling approximately $10 billion in par amount.